BTCPay Synchronization Issues

-You can't skip synchronization, but you can drastically decrease sync time.
+You can't skip synchronization, but you can drastically decrease the time it takes.
 If you're comfortable with using the command line, you can use FastSync to synchronize your node faster.
-Be sure to read this FastSync document to understand the potential trust issues involved with FastSync.
+Be sure to read this FastSync document to understand the potential trust issues involved with this feature.

 To use FastSync, make sure your deployment has a pruning option enabled by using an

 opt-save-storage environment variable, otherwise bitcoind will not be able to sync.
 First step is to ssh into your BTCPayServer instance and run the following commands:

 sudo su - cd $BTCPAY_BASE_DIRECTORY/btcpayserver-docker/ btcpay-down.sh cd contrib/FastSync ./load-utxo-set.sh # Once FastSync has completed btcpay-up.sh

 After FastSync is complete and you have brought back up your instance, refresh your BTCPay domain and wait for remaining blockchain synchronization.
 You can also follow this video.